2016, Vol. 3 Issue 3, Part B

 How to cite this article:

 Enerit Saçdanaku, Idriz Haxhiu.
 Accessory scutes and asymmetries in European pond turtle, Emys orbicularis (Linnaeus, 1758) and Balkan terrapin, Mauremys rivulata (Valenciennes, 1833) from Vlora Bay, western Albania.
-International Journal of Fauna and Biological Studies.
-2016; 3(3): 127-132.
+Int J Fauna Biol Stud 2016;3(3):127-132.